MCADO Community

 01

-Community Dialogues for Drug Abuse Prevention
+Community Dialogues for prevention on alcohol, Drugs and Substance Abuse

 This creates a platform for open engagement between community members and key duty bearers, including government representatives and stakeholders.